 Before you can prevent teeth staining, you need to establish what is causing the staining.
 Sometimes it may be caused by the internal structure of the tooth, or other times, it may be caused by exterior causes.

 Internal stains (intrinsic), may be caused from the condition of the tooth, or perhaps from prior dental fillings.
 If you have had a root canal, or a tooth replaced, the tooth color may differ from your natural teeth.

 External stains are sometimes caused from certain foods or beverages you eat and drink.
 There may be defects on the external surface of your tooth that is more inclined to increase accumulation of stains.
-Foods that frequently cause staining are red wine, tea or coffee, use of tobacco or even poor oral hygiene habits.
+Foods that frequently cause staining are red wine, tea, and coffee.
+Use of tobacco and poor oral hygiene habits also cause staining.

 Check your mouthwash, if it contains chlorhexidine, or cetylpyridium chloride, it may be causing your discoloration, if used for a long time.
 Some topical medications have certain ingredients that can cause teeth staining.
 If your toothpaste contains stannous fluoride, if might be the cause of some brown discoloration.